carmeds/carmeds/README.md

-### Hi there 👋
+### Saludos 👋
+Mi nombre es Carlos Medina Santamaria
+- 🔭 Actualmente estoy trabajando como Programador.
+- 🌱 Estoy aprendiendo Angular como FrontEnd
+-
 <!--
 **carmeds/carmeds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-Mi nombre es Carlos Medina Santamaria
-- 🔭 Actualmente estoy trabajando como Programador.
-- 🌱 Estoy aprendiendo Angular como FrontEnd
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...